 End your trip where the Dutch take their holidays — the island of Texel, where you’ll likely spot animals including seals and roughly 100 species of birds.
 You’ll have to ride a ferry to reach this Dutch Wadden island, but you can bring your car along for the ride.

 Start your Ireland adventure by taking a tour of the Guinness Storehouse in Dublin.
 Then, cruise south to the green, rolling hills of Wicklow for a night or two.
 (On the agenda: a visit to Wicklow National Park, the monastic settlements in nearby Glendalough and one of Ireland’s largest waterfalls, Powerscourt.)

 Next, visit the medieval town of Kilkenny for a night.
 Visit the eponymous castle and walk the Medieval Mile, an entire mile of historical sites.
 Another highlight?
 The surprising stained glass at the Black Abbey.

 Cork is the next stop, and once you’ve kissed the Blarney Stone at Blarney Castle, feed the ducks at The Lough, shop the Old English Market and stargaze at the castle-turned-observatory, Blackrock Castle.

-Your road trip continues on the Ring of Kerry, a 111-mile-long drive that takes you through the Irish countryside past castles that look plucked straight from “Game of Thrones” scenes, and rugged Atlantic cliffs.
+Continue on along the Ring of Kerry, a 111-mile-long drive that takes you through the Irish countryside’s ancient castles that look like they’re plucked straight from “Game of Thrones”, and rugged Atlantic cliffs.